moni-3m/gisynw/README.md

 ### Hi there 👋, my name is Yanan Wu
 #### I am a Spatial Data Scientist.
 I am a Ph.D. student in the Department of Geospatial Information Sciences at the University of Texas at Dallas.
 My research interests include Geographic Information Science (GIS), spatial modeling, and spatial data science.
-More information can be found on my personal website and blog post.
+More information can be found on my [personal website](https://gisynw.com/) and blog post on [Medium](https://ywu120766.medium.com/)

 #### Skills: R / PYTHON